3 min read

 Anand refused.
 His mother and sisters spoke to him about Jesus often.
 His father and elder brother prayed for him openly.
 Yet, Anand refused.
 He was Hindu.
 He argued it was the way of his people and his family was foolish.

 As a taxi driver, he made a good living.
-At least he wasn’t like so many he grew up with who are living on the streets, sleeping on the sidewalk, bathing in the river, and eating from the piles of refuse.
+At least he wasn’t like so many he grew up with living on the streets, sleeping on the sidewalk, bathing in the river, and eating from the piles of refuse.
 Once in a while he’d even have a chance to drive for rich Americans—they made him feel important.
 He always made sure he drove them by the banks of the river where his friends could see him.
 Just a little bit of pride!

 The hot summer months were just beginning when Anand got a call from a local pastor.
 Three missionaries from America were arriving and he was needed for the duration of their stay.
 Knowing he was to be available at all hours, day or night, he packed a small bag and stowed it in the trunk.
 He would literally live in his vehicle—it would be worth the small inconvenience.